-The one thing that stands out the most about SLA 3D printers is the range of application that this printing method brings to the table.
-Whether you want to build different parts of a creative design or create prototypes for a project, SLA printers do the job of bringing 3D models to life rather well.
+The one thing that stands out the most about SLA 3D printers is the range of applications that this printing method brings to the table.
+Whether you want to build different parts of the creative design or create prototypes for a project, SLA printers do the job of bringing 3D models to life rather well.

 An SLA-based 3D printer runs on excess liquid plastic that has the property to harden and take solid form.
 Owing to the nature of the material used for printing with SLA printers, the end product usually has a smooth finish to it.

-The time required to get a 3D print ready with an SLA printer depends on the specifications of the printer as well as the size of the design.
+The time required to get a 3D print-ready with an SLA printer depends on the specifications of the printer as well as the size of the design.
 While smaller objects can be printed in about 6-8 hours, working on large or complex prints can take several days.

 Digital Light Processing (DLP) Printers

 A DLP printer uses digital micromirrors set on a semiconductor chip for the printing process.
 The DLP Printers are similar to their SLA counterparts in the sense that they both function on photopolymers.

-Beginners usually rely on traditional light sources such as arc lamps to supplement the requirements of a DLP printer.
 Another unique aspect of DLP printers is their use of LCD panels that is applied to the surface of every 3D printed layer during the printing process.
 DLP printers use a liquid plastic resin as their raw material, which is typically set in a transparent container.
-When exposed to bright light (or a high concentration of photons), the resin hardens within no time.
-In that aspect too, the DLP is similar to SLA.
-The biggest drawcard for DLP printers is their printing speed.
-It takes just a few seconds to print a single layer of hardened material with these printers, and once you have transferred the layer from the print bed, the process of next layers gets started.

 Fused Deposition Modeling (FDM) Printers